z2ong/Analysis-on-2022-League-Pro-Match-Data/README.md

 This is a regression problem, as I am trying to predict the continuous numerical value of game length (seconds).
 My response variable is gamelength, which I thought was a good metric, as I want to predict how long a game might take.
 The metric I am choosing to evaluate my model is mean absolute error.
 I chose this metric because I figured there would be really large disparities in game lengths, and rather than penalizing outliers, by using a metric like residual mean squared error, which squares the error, I wanted to preserve my model's generalizability to ensure predictive accuracy across game durations.

 I restricted the features I utilized for prediction to data that was only available within the first 15 minutes of the game and excluded features like damage per minute or team kills per minute, which would be calculated after the match and could have unintended data leakage concerning information not available within the first 15 minutes of the game.
-To add to this, I also included data from the red-sided team, since features like xpdiffat15, golddiffat15, and csdiffat15 would have redundant observations across the same match, as the two teams would be equal in magnitude for these values.
-I also thought that since one team's kill stat and the other team's death stat would be equal, it would be redundant to include both.
-And finally, the gamelength and league would be identical for each match as well, so I believed that overall, only including one side in the model wouldn't be harmful to my model's predictive power.
+To add to this, I filtered the dataset to only include data from the red-sided teams, since features like xpdiffat15, golddiffat15, and csdiffat15 would have redundant observations across the same match, as the two teams would be equal in magnitude for these values.
+I also thought that since one team's kill stat and the other team's death stat would be equal, it would be redundant to include both as well.
+And finally, the gamelength and league would be identical for each match, so I believed that overall, only including one side, red or blue, in the model wouldn't be harmful to my model's predictive power.

 <br><br><br>

 ## Baseline Model

 I fit two baseline models.
 I wanted to see how including or excluding league as a predictor would fare for my baseline model.
-To pick my baseline predictors, I chose the features most correlated with gamelength.
+To pick my baseline predictors, I chose two features most correlated with gamelength.

 |              |   golddiffat15 |   xpdiffat15 |   csdiffat15 |   killsat15 |   deathsat15 |   gamelength |
 |:-------------|---------------:|-------------:|-------------:|------------:|-------------:|-------------:|